 Refer to the help page for all recommended settings.

+Apply: Click to apply changes.
+Apply&Save : Click to apply and save changes.
 Reset: Click to undo any changes made locally and revert to previously saved values.

 WEB MENU Configuration>Mirroring